twillis209/zinb_analysis/diary.md

 # 8/7/20

 Check on most recent jobs on cluster with `exam` and read up on difference between workers, jobs, chunks in `batchtools`.

+# 11/7/20

+Need to get ZIFA working on the cluster and then do the 'dumb' parallelisation.

+Trying to fix the `fitZinb_bias*` scripts at the moment, which I suspect have been broken by later versions of `zinbwave`.

+# 12/7/20

+Working on getting ZIFA working.